nf-cmgg/exomecnv/README.md

 sample1,poolM,Fam1,/path/to/sample1.cram,/path/to/sample1.crai
 sample2,poolF,Fam2,/path/to/sample2.cram,/path/to/sample2.crai,/path/to/sample2.vcf,/path/to/sample2.vcf.tbi
 ```
-Each row represents a sample with the associated pool and family, followed by the optional paths to the CRAM/CRAI or VCF/TBI files, depending on which tasks should be executed.
+Each row represents a sample with the associated pool and family, followed by the optional paths to the CRAM/CRAI and/or VCF/TBI files, depending on which tasks should be executed.

 Now, you can run the pipeline using: